 When a major vessel is occluded, collateral pathways open immediately in response to a fall in arterial pressure distal to the obstruction.
 The superior and inferior pancreaticoduodenal vessels are collaterals that connect the celiac axis to the SMA.
 The phrenic artery connects the aorta to the celiac axis.
 The marginal artery of Drummond and the arc of Riolan are collaterals that connect the SMA and the IMA.
 The internal iliac arteries provide collaterals to the rectum.
 Griffith point in the splenic flexure and Sudeck point in the rectosigmoid area are watershed areas within the colonic blood supply and common locations for ischemia.

 The splanchnic circulation receives 25% of the cardiac output under basal conditions and 35% or more postprandially.
 Approximately 70% of splanchnic inflow goes to the mucosa, which is the most metabolically active area of the gut.
-The villus tips are the ...
+The villus ...